 The financial year of a PBO which provides health care services to poor and needy persons ends on 30 April.
 The PBO acquired immovable property on 30 June 2003 from which it conducts its PBA of providing health care services.
 During the period 30 June 2003 to 30 April 2006, 30% of the property was let to third parties while the remaining usage was in respect of PBAs.
-As from the PBO's valuation date the property was used exclusively in carrying on PBAs.
-The property was sold on 30 September 2019 resulting in a capital gain of R100 000.
+As from the valuation date the property was used exclusively in carrying on PBAs.
+The property was sold on 30 September 2013 resulting in a capital gain of R100 000.

-The PBO's valuation date is 1 May 2006, being the first day of its first year of assessment commencing on or after 1 April 2006.
-Under paragraph 63A(a) the capital gain of R100 000 must be disregarded, since the asset was used exclusively on or after the valuation date of 1 May 2006 to carry on PBAs.
+Under paragraph 63A(a) the capital gain of R100 000 must be disregarded as the asset was used exclusively on or after the valuation date (1 May 2006) to carry on PBAs.
 Any trade usage before valuation date is disregarded.